USEPA/WNTR/documentation/disaster_models.rst

 systems were constructed from outdated materials like cast iron and even wood.

-WNTR includes methods to add leaks to junctions and tanks.
+WNTR includes methods to add leaks to junctions and tanks (see :ref:`leak_model` for more details).
 Leaks can be added to a pipe by splitting the pipe and adding a junction.
 The following example adds a leak to a specific pipe.